johnrhtay/NDC_ResidualPockets_SPC/README.md

 Please cite the following manuscript if you use or adapt this code:

 Tay JRH et al. Residual pockets as an endpoint on periodontal disease progression in supportive periodontal care.
-Submitted
+Submitted (Tentative citation; please update if the manuscript becomes published and a DOI is available.)